aabbtree77/esp32-vpn/README.md

 ![gThumb03](./images/esp32-soil.jpg "ESP32 with the Soil Moisture Sensor.")

-The last one indicates the latest (April 2022) addition of the capacitive soil moisture sensor.
+The last one indicates the latest (April 22, 2022) addition of Capacitive Soil Moisture Sensor v1.2.

 The main appeal of the DOIT DEVIT V1 ESP32-WROOM-32 development board is that it is an inexpensive (sub 10-20$) board with an ambition to perform networking.
 At this point in time (2022), the board's RAM is still too tiny (we are left with tens of kilobytes after MicroPython and a few basic libs), and the recovery from the lost connection is still an ongoing research, but the device is already quite usable.